As Oticon Medical’s longtime partner, Pursuit has built programs to engage patients, activate a thriving community, and empower advocates.

 In 2013, Pursuit asked for six months to try patient communication efforts in the United States.
 In 2017, Oticon Medical redesigned their websites at all global and regional levels to be more patient-focused, using the stories we’ve generated as the foundational content.

-In 2017, we launched an advocacy-led events program that empowers advocates to host events in their local communities.
+In 2017, we also launched an advocacy-led events program that empowers advocates to host events in their local communities.
 The program connects patients with potential patients and has continued to increase awareness and device sales.

 Our efforts have generated results internally too as our close connection with patients creates a cycle of feedback for sales, product development, and customer service.
 Marketing and sales can shape more relevant messaging and are equipped with real patient stories to bring the product to life.